ryanlow64/tp/docs/UserGuide.md

 * Creates a deal with the specified property, buyer and price details
 * The property ID and buyer ID refer to the index numbers shown in the displayed lists
-* The IDs **must be positive integers** 1, 2, 3, ...
+* The IDs **must be positive integers** that do not exceed the property and client list sizes respectively
 * The property and buyer must exist in REconnect
 * The property owner will automatically be set as the seller
 * The property must not be involved in another existing deal
-* The price must be a positive integer between 3 to 6 digits (in thousands)
+* The price must be a positive integer between 3 and 6 digits (in thousands)
-* Status is optional and indicates the deal progress (OPEN, PENDING, CLOSED)
+* Status is optional and indicates the deal progress (OPEN, PENDING, CLOSED) (case-insensitive)
 * If status is not specified, it defaults to PENDING

 Examples: